-Colt firearms are designed to function with a variety of brands and types of factory-manufactured ammunition in the appropriate caliber; but not all ammunition produces the same results.
+Colt firearms are designed to function with a variety of brands and types of factory manufactured ammunition in the appropriate caliber; but not all ammunition produces the same results.
 Colt recommends that after you read and understand this manual, you go to the range and fire different ammunition which is appropriate to the caliber of your firearm as recommended on the inside front cover.
-Once you find the ammunition which functions best, keep using it when you most need it, especially when cutting-edge reliability and accuracy are vital to you.
-To protect you from danger and your rifle from damage.
-Colt does not recommend the use of handloads or remanufactured ammunition.
+Once you find the ammunition which functions best keep using it.
+To protect you from danger and your firearm from damage, Colt does not recommend the use of handloads or remanufactured ammunition.